Pau–Canfranc railway: Pau to Oloron-Sainte-Marie

 In September 2008, the major electrical substation which supplied power on the Pau to Oloron-Sainte-Marie section was turned off and removed to permit the commercial expansion of an industrial estate.
 In September 2010, the line was closed for six months to allow major works to be undertaken, both to the infrastructure and environment.
 The entire line infrastructure, including all ballast and the redundant Midi catenary, was removed, the roadways cleared and new drainage built.
-Then new ballast and lines were installed, laid out to allow later possible electrification.
+Then new ballast and lines were installed, laid out to allow later possible re-electrification.
 Finally, TER Aquitaine replaced the previously used SNCF Class X 2200 railcar units with modern SNCF Class X 73500.

 Agreement to reopen to Canfranc

 Since the mid-2000s, the Aquitaine region has supported the line's reopening.
 On 15 March 2013 Alain Rousset (President of the Aquitaine region) and Luisa Fernanda Rudi Ubeda (President of the Government of Aragon) signed a Memorandum of Understanding for a plan of cross-border cooperation up until 2020.
 The memorandum sets a timetable for reopening of the line in two phases, the Oloron section to Bedous in 2015, then the Bedous section across the border to Canfranc in 2020.
 Subsequently, the Autonomous Community of Aragon acquired the Canfranc station from RENFE with a plan to restore and develop it as a catalyst (tourism, academic, economic) for the region.

 After signing the memorandum, the Aquitaine Regional Council (ARC) commissioned SNCF to undertake preliminary studies on opening the 25 km section from Oloron-Sainte-Marie to Bedous, and to survey the whole line to Canfranc.
 The study found that all tunnels on the line were in good condition, except for the sidewall of Peilhou tunnel that had collapsed.
 Similarly, the bridges are still in place, except south of Bedous towards Canfranc, where there are three major areas of work required: